 - Audience demographics (age, location, interests)

-- Key statistics like engagement rates or reach
+- Key statistics like engagement rates and reach

 - Examples of past collaborations and testimonials